v79/WaveShareTests/README.md

 The library can work in either portrait or landscape mode.

 The library should be extensible, to support a range of Waveshare ePaper displays, but for now only the *2.7 inch B* three-colour display is working.

 ## Still to do

 - *High priorities:*
 - Draw a bitmap at given co-ordinates, to make it easier to combine text and images :arrow_double_up:
 - Load bitmaps from a file, probably a BMP file
-- Save bitmaps to a file, to ease debugging
+- Save bitmaps to a file, to ease debugging - started, but can't handle rotation
 - *Lower priorities:*
 - Better wrapping of text in `drawString`, to avoid hard breaks in the middle of a word
+- Support the hardware keys on some Waveshare ePaper HATS - basic implementation working
+- Extend the range of fonts - the current solution is limited to the lower ASCII set.
+But a fuller implementation will probably require loading data from file, rather than stored within code.
+And that needs better file handling support from Kotlin/Native.

+## Other ideas

 - Kerning support? :arrow_double_down:

-## Other ideas

-- Support the hardware keys on some Waveshare ePaper HATS
 - Support partial updates (I need an epaper device which supports this before I will try)

 [badge-linux]: https://img.shields.io/badge/platform-raspberrypi-red